 In the long term, Canada will likely continue to increase focus on renewable energy because that’s what the public wants: An environmentally sound approach to the production of electricity.

 For the legal community and those touched by these rapidly evolving industries, technologies pose many fascinating legal questions.
-The hardest part at this stage of change and development is discerning which ones are critical.

 With the regulators catching up and greater technological developments occurring each day, our job at BLG is to get out in front of any associated legal issues or liabilities.
 We are thinking about these challenges far in advance and helping to inform policy development in Canada so we can eliminate or mitigate those emerging risks for our clients.